 NO ALCOHOLIC BEVERAGES of any kind are allowed aboard ship.
 There are no exceptions to this and violation of this standard will result in immediate dismissal and removal from the premises.

 The sleeping compartments are air conditioned and/or heated for the comfort of our guests.
-Keep all valuables (cameras, purses, wallets, etc.) with you at all times to deter theft.
+Keep all valuables (cameras, purses, wallets, etc.) with you at all times.
+We are not responsible for lost or stolen items.
 Shower facilities are available but you must provide your own soap, towels and washcloths.
 It is best to shower prior to bedtime, as time is limited for such activities during the morning.

 Sometimes, the weather just won’t cooperate.
-In the event of rain, when touring is uncomfortable and the decks are slippery and not 100% safe, you may wish to stay out of the weather and reverse our itinerary (i.e. tour the museum at night and tour the ship in the morning).
+In the event of rain, you may wish to stay out of the weather and reverse our itinerary (i.e. tour the museum at night and tour the ship in the morning).
 This allows several hours during the night for the weather to clear.
 While heavy rains and lightning are a safety consideration, this will not prohibit you from sleeping aboard ship.

 Parking is available curbside in front of the museum.
-Space, however, is limited.
+Space is limited.
 Carpooling is of tremendous value.
-Additional parking is available in nearby parking garages at the Baton Rouge River Center and the Belle of Baton Rouge Casino, the All-Right Parking surface lot at the corner of St. Philip Street and South Blvd., and the 3rd Street Parking Garage at the corner of 3rd and Convention Street.
+Additional parking is available in nearby parking garages at the Baton Rouge River Center and the Belle of Baton Rouge Casino, the All-Right Parking surface lot at the corner of St. Philip Street and South Blvd.
 Some of these facilities may require a fee.
-Additionally, these facilities may require walking anywhere from two to six (2-6) blocks in distance.
-Security of your vehicle overnight cannot be guaranteed.
 For more information on downtown parking, visit the Downtown Development District website.
-Please unload all children and any heavy items (ice chests, overnight bags, etc…) at the museum’s front door prior to parking your vehicle.
-The USS KIDD assumes no liability for losses of or damage to vehicles parked in front of the museum.
+The USS KIDD assumes no liability for losses of or damages to any vehicle.

-The Overnight program begins at 7:00 p.m. on the night of your stay and ends at 9:00 a.m. on the following morning.
-The museum and ship are closed to public touring during your stay.
-On the night of your stay, plan to arrive between 6:30 p.m. and 7:00 p.m.
+The Overnight program can begin at 6:00 p.m. on the night of your stay and typically ends at 8:30 a.m. on the following morning.
+The museum and ship are closed to public touring between 6:00 p.m and 8:30 a.m. during your stay.
+On the night of your stay, plan to arrive between 5:30 p.m. and 6:00 p.m.
 Your tour guide(s) will meet you at the museum during this time.
-Once all groups have arrived in full, you will be shown a short orientation film and your guide(s) will go over the Safety Rules with you.

 What better way to remember your stay than to purchase a souvenir unique to the USS KIDD?
-We have several items to choose from in our Gift Shop.
+We have several items to choose from in our Museum Store.
 Overnight Camping patches are especially popular with Boy Scouts and Girl Scouts.
 Each patch is $3.00 plus tax.

-As with any such youth program, all participants are asked to follow the shipboard rules of conduct for the safety of all concerned.
+All participants are asked to follow the shipboard rules of conduct for the safety of all concerned.
 Please keep in mind that this ship was built in 1942 before modern day safety practices were in effect.
 The ladders are steep, the decks can be slippery and a lot of equipment is literally underfoot.
 In short, everyone needs to be attentive to potential hazards while aboard and observe all of the rules.
-These rules have been developed over the course of conducting 20 years’ worth of overnight camps and take everyone’s safety into consideration.

 Group Coordinators: Please distribute these rules to your parents and discuss with the children.